ChristianMarzianGithub/ReactJSTypescriptFrontendTemplate/README.md

 ## Docker & Cloud Run deployment

 You can containerise the application for Google Cloud Run using the provided `Dockerfile`.
+The final container stage runs `npm run preview` so that the Vite preview server listens on the port supplied by Cloud Run, ensuring the service stays healthy after startup.

 ### Build the container locally